Summary of Dooyeweerd for Researchers (In Any Field)

 - (c) In critiquing the new knowledge, the community refers to wider meaningfulness, an "origin of meaning".

-- In each, theoretical thought is shown to partial and biased, in (a) the selection of aspects to study, (b) the selection of relevant rationalities, (c) society's presupposition of what is the "origin of meaning".
-So theory does not express 'truth' but rather, belief and commitments. [ 12 ]
+- In each, theoretical thought is shown to be partial and biased, in (a) the selection of aspects to study, (b) the selection of relevant rationalities, (c) society's presupposition of what is the "origin of meaning".
+So theory does not express 'truth' but rather, belief and commitments. [ 12 ] This makes clearer where research findings, or even extant theories, might be fruitfully questioned.

-- This does not condemn theoretical thought, but clarifies its strengths and weaknesses - and avoids the hubris that has characterized much science to date.
-From the above, Dooyeweerd developed the notion of three-part ground-idea, with which paradigms and research approaches may be critiqued and guided.
-With this, Basden has shown how it enables three research approaches that had previously been presumed incompatible, may be brought together. [ 13 ]
+- This does not condemn theoretical thought, but clarifies its strengths and weaknesses, so that researchers might ensure that their findings are as reliable and useful as they can be.
+It also avoids the hubris that has characterized much science to this day.
+From the three challenges, Dooyeweerd developed the notion of three-part ground-idea, with which paradigms and research approaches may be critiqued and guided.
+With this, Basden has shown how it enables three research approaches that had previously been presumed incompatible, may be integrated. [ 13 ] This encourages researchers to be more flexible, and escape the tyranny of academic fashions.

 - It also helps us understand the various fields of research, from mathematics, the natural sciences, design sciences, social sciences and humanities, how they relate to each other and how they might speak to each other. [ 14 ]